erroronline1/caro/readme.md

     * prefixes: fileserver keys as strtr-tokens, e.g. :audit_attachments/ with trailing slash just to be sure
     * no storage of paths in records, for altering will compromise blockchain
     * no later necessity of hack if implemented from the start
-* how does the application react on database timeout (sql cluster switch)?
 * sqlsqrv 16->19->22 migration compatibility?
 * recommend fileserver strategy (as operator of infrastructure did)
-* consider SQLQUERY as instatiated object property of api instead of singleton being self referable and reinstatiate its own pdo on exceptions?
+* consider SQLINTERFACE reinstatiate its own pdo on exceptions
+    * in case sql cluster switch raises issues
     * on repeated failure parent::response(203|207)?

 ## Content